vidhyasrikachapalayam/Ex-2--NN/README.md

 Register no 212222230170

 Date  26/3/2024
-## Experiment No. 2 NN Implementation of PeRceptron for Binary Classification
+## Experiment No. 2 NN Implementation of Perceptron for Binary Classification
- Implementation of PeRceptron for Binary Classification:
 # AIM:
 To implement a perceptron for classification using Python<BR>